The ultimate urban utility bike.

 Teague Featured Concept | Denny | Electric Assist Micro-Mobility

-As part of Oregon Manifest’s Bike Design Project, we set out to answer one big question: how can we inspire more people to commute via bicycle?
+As part of Oregon Manifest’s Bike Design Project, we set out to answer one big question: How can we inspire more people to commute via bike?

-DENNY integrates several first-ever features, including: automatic running lights that turn on when the bike is in motion and turn off when the bike is stationary for more than two minutes, an auto-shifting 11-speed hub with electric pedal assist for brushing off monster hills, and a breakthrough lock design that transforms the handlebar into a giant U-lock.
-These innovations started out as concepts and then a fully functioning prototype.
-Ultimately, DENNY won the Oregon Manifest Bike Design Project, earning a contract with Fuji Bikes to turn the prototype into a production bicycle available in early 2017.
+Denny integrates several first-ever features, including automatic running lights that turn on when the bike is in motion and turn off when the bike is stationary for more than two minutes, a unique fender with rubber bristles that wick away rain, and a breakthrough patented lock design that transforms the handlebar into a giant U-lock.

 But what about commuting in hilly cities like Seattle or San Francisco?
 For these tougher rides, Denny features an onboard computer that measures resistance and automatically shifts through its 11-speed hub, complete with an electric pedal assist.
 Combined with a detachable, easily rechargeable battery, Denny tempts even the most stubborn car commuters into ditching their four wheels in favor of two.

 Teague’s Denny bike ultimately won the Oregon Manifest Bike Design Project, offering first-ever features that wowed the bike community while stealing the hearts and minds of people around the world.

 Denny has appeared in numerous publications and on websites such as The Verge, BBC, Gizmodo, Business Insider, CNET, Frame, Engadget, and Wired.
 To date, the Denny bike demo video has been viewed more than 2.1 million times.
 After winning Oregon Manifest, Denny went on to win Spark! and I.D.E.A. design awards.